patelhiteshri29/fullstack-react-code/readme.md

 ## Feedback

 In case you have any comments, questions, bugs, enhancements feel free to open an issue in this repository.
-If you you want to follow me on twitter, my handle is [@nilshartmann](https://twitter.com/nilshartmann).
+If you you want to follow me on github account

 ------